 Many dealers are struggling (and failing) to keep up with demand.
 We are working tirelessly to procure ample inventory and fulfill the truly massive amount of orders that continue to pour in here at Money Metals Exchange.
 Our staff is working 7 days a week to keep orders moving out the door more quickly.

-As a result of the surge, available inventory of silver coins, bars, and rounds have become tighter as we’ve moved through July, driving up premiums once again.
-The greatest challenge has been privately minted bars and rounds, with mints backordered by several weeks in most cases.
+As a result of the surge, the available inventory of silver coins, bars, and rounds has become tighter as we’ve moved through July, driving up premiums once again.
+The greatest challenge has been privately minted bars and rounds, with mints back ordered by several weeks in most cases.
 Even the acquisition of silver grain and 1,000 oz bars for minting purposes is becoming an issue.

 Meanwhile, inflows into gold and silver exchange-traded instruments are also surging.

 ETF holdings of gold assets have risen for 18 straight weeks – the longest such streak since 2006.

 Another bullish factor was actions by Sprott Physical Silver Trust, a closed-end financial product that holds a fixed amount of silver.
 It recently filed to expand its asset base by up to $1.5 billion, which represents close to 65 million ounces of new silver.
 That’s equivalent to almost 8% of annual silver mine production!

 Silver is a smaller market than gold in terms of the value of total consumer demand for jewelry and bullion.
 It, therefore, has the potential to move more dramatically at the margins in response to increases in demand and/or shortfalls in supply.